 Outpatient treatment is tailored to each individual’s needs.
 As patients improve, frequency of counseling decreases as they transition to traditional outpatient treatment.

-1. Do not exhibit symptoms requiring hospitalization.
+1. Patients do not exhibit symptoms requiring hospitalization.
 Patients hospitalized for mental health care are often very ill and at risk of harming themselves or others.
 In this case, inpatient or residential care offers continuous monitoring of treatment and medication delivery.
 However, not every behavioral episode is severe enough to warrant hospitalization.
 Instead, the regular counseling, coping skills and medication management programming available through an IOP may be more appropriate.

-2. Are ready to transition from inpatient treatment.
+2. Patients are ready to transition from inpatient treatment.
 After hospitalization, some patients are ready to step down from inpatient treatment but are not quite ready to return to a normal routine at home.
 In these instances, IOP offers a safe transition by encouraging continued care while reintroducing patients to their regular routines.

-3. Need help maintaining treatment programs.
+3. Patients help maintaining treatment programs.
 After being discharged from inpatient care, some patients need support to maintain their prescribed treatment programs.
 An IOP encourages patients to continue their care regimen in a safe, comfortable environment surrounded by specialized medical professionals.

-4. Experience a mental health episode but are not ready for hospitalization.
+4. Patients experience a mental health episode but are not ready for hospitalization.
 During a mental health episode, an individual may feel their problem is severe enough to seek help but the idea of checking into a hospital is overwhelming or frightening.
 When immediate and intensive treatment is needed, IOP may be the best solution for a patient to learn coping mechanisms for various stressors, proper medication practices and management of individual diagnoses.